huifang00/COMP2042_CW_LeeHuiFang/README.md

 	<ol type="i">
 		<li>Edit the image link which is not existed.</li>
 		<li>Edit the point calculation system.</li>
-		eg. Step to an unavailable slot is not a successful step.
 	</ol>

 2. Create new method without affecting the main function so the code looks neater and less complicated.